heurekalabsco/axolotr/README.md

 ## Usage

-Here are some examples of how to use axolotr:
+Here are some examples of how to use `axolotr`:

 ``` r
 library(axolotr)